-See all our stories about Milan 2010 here.
+See all our stories about Milan 2010 our special category.

 Above: Link by Big-Game.
 Like a construction game, Link is an elementary aluminium piece that enables to compose different suspensions with the given components.
 You can connect them by the simple screwing of a light bulb.

 The text that follows and captions are from Moustache:

 Founded in 2009 and run by Stéphane Arriubergé and Massimiliano Iorio Moustache’s aim is to bring together a group of like-minded designers to nurture the development of innovative and honest furnishings that will stand the test of time.

 Above: Petite Gigue chair by François Azambourg.
 The Petite gigue chair is based on the marine technic called « à bouchain vif » which is used on light centreboard boats like the fireball.
 Manufacturing this piece requires competences that belong both to joinery and shipbuilding yard.
 Tripod, the Petite gigue chair is very stable and its stability is reinforced by the two legs of its user that makes it a five foot chair!

 Moustache seeks to break away from pre-set market concepts and create innovative products by combining a variety of approaches and thought processes.

 Above: Smallwork by Big-Game.
 The elementary geometric desk lamp Smallwork is made up of aluminium sides in which leds are integrated.
 The direction of its light makes it the ideal desk lamp.

 Buoyed by the success of its first collection, Moustache keeps growing naturally by extending some of its product’s families, by widening the range of its products functions and by welcoming some new products that match its initials convictions.